dddrrreee/cs140e-22win/labs/12-vm/README.md

 </td></tr></table>

 ----------------------------------------------------------------------
-## Part 2: handle a couple exceptions: `2-test-fault.c`
+## Part 2: handle a couple exceptions

 For the last part of the lab, you'll handle two exceptions:
   1. A write close to the end of the stack: you should grow the stack and return.
   2. A write to memory that has been marked read-only: you should change the permissiona and return.
-  3. The code is in `2-test-fault.c`: you only have to fill in `data_abort_vector`.
-Right now it's not implemented, so it will just check the faulting address is the expected one and reboot.
-  4. Note: you may well not have defined the trampoline for `data_abort_vector` in `libpi/src/interrupts-asm.S`: you can do that, or you could drop in ours:  `staff-objs/interrupts-asm.o`.

-A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a read-only segment).

-Fortunately, handling these operations isn't much different from how we did interrupts and system calls:
-  1. You define an exception handler (in our case `data_abort_vector`).
-  2. When you get a fault, you read the fault status register to get the reason (b4-20) and also the fault address (b4-44).
-  3. If the fault is recoverable, you can take an action, otherwise just kill the process (for us: reboot).
+##### Automatically grow the stack: `2-stack-write.c`

+For this test:
+  1. The test is `2-stack-write.c`.
+  2. The code is in `mmu-except.c` --- you will need to add this to your `Makefile`.
+As usual there is a staff version `staff-mmu-except.o`.

+What to do:

+  - You only have to fill in `data_abort_vector` in `mmu-except.c`.
+    You probably want to look at the debug lab to see how to get the fault address, etc.

+  - The test should run to completion and print `success`.

 More detailed, to handle a write to an unmapped section:
   1. Use the "Data Fault Status Register" to get the cause (b4-19,